paritytech/substrate-connect/packages/discovery/README.md

 # @substrate/discovery

 This package implements the discovery protocol that browsers use to find compliant browser extensions.
+It introduces a set of window `CustomEvent`s to provide a two-way communication protocol between Polkadot Wallet Provider libraries and injected scripts provided by browser extensions.

+## Main Export

 The main export is a function called `getProviders`.
 This function dispatches an event on the window object that compliant browser extensions (or similar) may respond to by providing back an interface of the correct shape.
-An array of all such interfaces that we get back will be given back to the caller of getProviders.
+An array of all such interfaces that we get back will be given back to the caller of `getProviders`.

+## How It Works

+The extension injects an inpage script that:

+- Registers a listener for the `substrateDiscovery:requestProvider` event and announces the provider by invoking synchronously the `onProvider` callback from the event payload.
+- Optionally, dispatches the `substrateDiscovery:announceProvider` event with the provider details when the script is loaded.

 ## React Example